Caramelized Onion Pizza

 - Gruyere Cheese – The first time I had Gruyere cheese I was blown away by the rich, deep flavor of this Swiss-style cheese.
 It’s slightly crumbly and has a nutty, tangy flavor.
 It costs a bit more than mozzarella (which is more common on pizza), but seriously delivers on flavor.

 - Fresh Rosemary – The savory flavor of fresh rosemary fits really well here.
 Be sure to remove the leaves from the stem and discard the stem (it’s too tough to chop along with the leaves).
-If you don’t want to buy rosemary just for this pizza, you can definitely skip it and still have a great dish.
+You can skip the rosemary or use another fresh herb – fresh thyme is great here.

 How to Caramelize Onions

 - Slice the onions into slices that are about 1/3” thick.
 (No need to be super precise here, but if the slices are too thin they won’t develop all the flavor that comes with the low, slow cooking process.
 If they are too thick, they’ll take forever to cook.
-Try to strike a balance between those two.)
+Try to strike a balance.)

-- Heat a heavy bottomed skillet over medium-high heat.
-Add olive oil and butter (use about 1 Tbsp of each per pound of onions).
+- Heat a heavy-bottomed skillet over medium-high heat.
+Add olive oil and butter (use about 1 tablespoon of each per pound of onions).